Coordinates#

 ../_images/pyfar-coordinates-7.png

 Create a Coordinates class object from a set of points in the right-handed cartesian coordinate system.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 Parameters: